What is gold filled jewellery?

 What is Gold Plated?

-Gold plated jewellery is typically a very thin layer of gold (0.05%), electroplated to a base metal such as brass, copper or nickel.
+Gold plated jewellery is typically a very thin layer of gold (0.05% or 1 micron or less), electroplated to a base metal such as brass, copper or nickel.
 Basically, the jewellery, connected to a cathode bar with a negative charge, is dipped into a plating solution that is positively charge.
 The negatively charged jewellery then attracts the positively charged ions in the solution, adhering the gold to the metal.

 The thickness of the gold plating depends on how long it’s left in the solution, which affects the long term wear and durability of the piece.
 It’s good for costume jewellery, if you don’t mind that it will fade with regular use.